-All parents/carers will be informed of Longdon Park School policy and procedures for addressing the medical needs of children.
+All parents/carers will be informed of Longdon Park School and Longdon Parkway policy and procedures for addressing the medical needs of children.

-Parents/carers should provide the school with up-to-date accurate information about their child's medical condition, treatment, or any special care needed at Longdon Park School.
+Parents/carers should provide the school with up-to-date accurate information about their child's medical condition, treatment, or any special care needed at Longdon Park School or Longdon Parkway.
 They should, in partnership with the school, reach an agreement on Longdon Park School's role in helping to address their child's medical needs.
 Any details will be passed on to those who need to know using the staff meeting forum.